 Installed batteries

-The following section, “Installed Batteries,” lets you know about your installed batteries, name, manufacturer, serial number, chemistry, design capacity, full charge capacity, and cycle count.
+The next section shows the installed battery’s technical details, including name, manufacturer, chemistry type, design capacity, full charge capacity, and cycle count.

-Note: If you have purchased a new laptop, you may see a higher full charge capacity than its design capacity.
-That number will automatically decrease over time as the battery chemistry changes.
+Note: A brand-new battery may briefly show a full charge capacity higher than its design capacity.
+That value settles over time due to battery chemistry changes.

 Recent Usage